Topi Drama: History

-The band was formed in 2010 with the three members, band's lead vocalist Sohail Qureshi, Arafat Mazhar and Kenny Zeerick are also members of the band.
+The three-member band was formed in 2010 with lead vocalist Sohail Qureshi, Arafat Mazhar and Kenny Zeerick.

-Band released their first song "Inquilab" in January 2013, song is about the revolution which people dream of.
+In January 2013, the band released their first song "Inquilab", about the revolution which people dream of.
 "Khoon" is the band's latest song released in February 2013.
-Khoon is about the blood all around in Pakistan specially for Shia community.
+Khoon is about the blood spilled all around in Pakistan specially for Shia community.